Electronic circuit simulation: Types

-Mixed-mode simulation is handled on three levels; (a) with primitive digital elements that use timing models and the built-in 12 or 16 state digital logic simulator, (b) with subcircuit models that use the actual transistor topology of the integrated circuit, and finally, (c) with In-line Boolean logic expressions.
+Mixed-mode simulation is handled on three levels: with primitive digital elements that use timing models and the built-in 12 or 16 state digital logic simulator, with subcircuit models that use the actual transistor topology of the integrated circuit, and finally, with inline Boolean logic expressions.

 Exact representations are used mainly in the analysis of transmission line and signal integrity problems where a close inspection of an IC’s I/O characteristics is needed.
 Boolean logic expressions are delay-less functions that are used to provide efficient logic signal processing in an analog environment.
-These two modeling techniques use SPICE to solve a problem while the third method, digital primitives, use mixed mode capability.
+These two modeling techniques use SPICE to solve a problem while the third method, digital primitives, uses mixed mode capability.
 Each of these methods has its merits and target applications.
 In fact, many simulations (particularly those which use A/D technology) call for the combination of all three approaches.
 No one approach alone is sufficient.

 Another type of simulation used mainly for power electronics represent piecewise linear algorithms.
 These algorithms use an analog (linear) simulation until a power electronic switch changes its state.
 At this time a new analog model is calculated to be used for the next simulation period.
 This methodology both enhances simulation speed and stability significantly.

+Another approach that dramatically shortens the simulation time of switch-mode converters is based on average behavioral circuits that apply the switched inductor model.
+In this approach, the simulation is carried out on the average signals, voltages, and currents, and hence runs much faster.
+Another advantage of this approach is that it can carry both time domain and frequency domain simulations.
+The latter can be used to extract the transfer functions in open and closed loop.

 Complexities

 Process variations occur when the design is fabricated and circuit simulators often do not take these variations into account.
-These variations can be small, but taken together can change the output of a chip significantly.
+These variations can be small, but taken together, they can change the output of a chip significantly.

 Temperature variation can also be modeled to simulate the circuit's performance through temperature ranges.

+Simulation from admittance matrix

+A common method of simulating linear circuits systems is with admittance matrices, or Y matrices.
+The technique involves modeling the individual linear components as an N port admittance matrix, inserting the component Y matrix into a circuits nodal admittance matrix, installing port terminations at nodes that contain ports, eliminating ports without nodes though Kron reduction, converting the final Y matrix to an S or Z matrix as needed, and extracting desired measurements from the Y, Z, and/or S matrix.